dreamcatcher-tech/network/Inbox/2024-08-01 1611 testing for artifact should never be ai based.md

 Can all stories be designed in this way ?
 Can the CRM be fully defined in this way ?
 What about testing of widget inputs, like searching for customers ?
 We can only test the prompting, and widgets need to supply a specific type of prompt input.

+Tests seem independent of the business rules ?
+As in, we can write a test before we have the business rules set up.
+So we might be able to infer the business rules from a test ?
+Are the tests actually the business rules ?
+Definitely the user stories should be used to generate tests ?

+Need a scenario setting before / beforeEach to indicate what the initial state of the system is before the tests are executed.
+Maybe one scene per file is permitted ?